 Beamed notes are encoded using braces {}.

-Beam groups MUST start with an opening brace {, and MUST end with a closing brace, }.
-Nested beam groups MUST NOT occur, except as part of an appoggiatura Group.
+Beam groups start with an opening brace {, and end with a closing brace, }.
+Nested beam groups MUST NOT occur, except as part of an appoggiatura group.

 Notes with duration values of 0, 1, 2, 4, and 9 MUST NOT occur within a beam group.
 Notes with other duration values MAY occur within a beam group.

-Beam groups SHOULD NOT occur in Mensural encodings.
+Beam groups SHOULD NOT occur in Mensural or Neume encodings.

 Tuplets

-A semicolon ; and a positive integer MAY immediately precede the closing parenthesis of a tuplet group.
+A semicolon character ; and a positive integer MAY be the final character before the closing parenthesis, ), of a tuplet group.
 This number indicates the number of beat divisions in the group; that is, the number of beats that occur within the tuplet in the space of the given duration value.
-If a number is not given, a value of 3 is the default.
+If a number is not given, a value of 3 is assumed.

 Chords

-Notes in a chords are enclosed in the characters ^ and >.
+Notes in a chord are enclosed in the characters ^ and >.
+All notes in a chord are assigned the same duration value.

 A duration value MAY precede the ^.
-Two or more note names (with optional octave and accidental indications) MUST immediately follow this character.
-The notes SHOULD be ordered from the lowest to the highest on the staff line.
-A > MUST be used to end the chord.
-A duration value for the individual notes within a chord MUST NOT be supplied.
+Two or more note names (with optional octave and accidental indications) MUST immediately follow the ^.
+Notes within the chord SHOULD be ordered from the lowest to the highest on the staff line.
+Duration values for the individual notes within a chord MUST NOT be supplied.
+Note modifiers, such as trills or fermatas, MUST NOT be specified for individual notes within a chord.

-If the duration is omitted, the last specified duration is used.
-If no duration is supplied in the encoding a default duration of 4 is assumed.
+If the chord duration is omitted, the last specified duration is used.
+If no duration is supplied in the encoding, a default duration of 4 is assumed.

 Expression Marks